-Firstly, while I’m not a QA engineer I have earned plenty of scars from being involved in IT over 30 years and having worked my way up from the bottom.
+Firstly, while I’m not a QA engineer I have earned plenty of scars from being involved in IT for over 30 years and having worked my way up from the bottom.
 When you’ve had to answer customer calls about software bugs you get a much better understanding of the end user viewpoint

 Seems obvious, so let’s not spend too much time on this, but let me rephrase this as “Why Manual AND Automated Testing Matters”.
 That may surprise you to hear from the CTO of a test automation company, but the level of automation you aim to implement should not be 100% because there is also value in manual testing.
 We’ll explore this further later